GLOBAL MARKETS-Stocks retreat from 8-month high, dollar up

 Crude futures prices zigzagged near break-even, with U.S. crude up 0.28 percent to settle at $107.33 per barrel and Brent down 0.09 percent at $125.54.

 Gold was also little changed near two-week highs.
-(Reporting by Rodrigo Campos; Editing by James Dalgleish and Dan Grebler)
+(Reporting by Rodrigo Campos; Editing by James Dalgleish)

+* Keyera Corp - announced plans to construct a new NGL gathering pipeline system that will provide producers in West Central Alberta

 * Scorpio Tankers Inc announces purchase of common shares by Scorpio Services Holding Limited